On Libertarianism: Right & Left

 Under what we should more honestly call monopoly capitalism, the era of the small shop owner being the primary economic player having long ago vanished, corporate power has become so concentrated – that is, economic power has become so enormously concentrated – that it now threatens to engulf and eviscerate all remaining democratic power of societies world wide.
 We should be concerned.
 Jefferson warned of this 200 years ago.
 We did not listen.
 We are now facing the results of our lack of foresight.

 Those on the right and the left with a libertarian perspective would do well to communicate.
 There is a natural alliance here, if we can learn to speak in ways that are mutually understandable.
 There is no time for bickering or ideological warfare.
 We need to get together to protect the basics: decent, although flawed, human, imperfect limited government, within the framework of constitutional democracy and basic human rights and freedom.

-If we do not come together, and not just right and left libertarians, but more traditional liberals, conservatives, social democrats, greens and progressives, and all who oppose the, by now undeniable, drift into oligarchy and corporate fascism, and stand together for constitutional democracy, civil liberties, human rights and freedom, all other considerations will become merely abstract, and we will find ourselves living in a brave new world, and a very dark age, leading rapidly to ecological collapse and the end of human life on earth.
+If we do not come together, and not just right and left libertarians, but more traditional liberals, conservatives, social democrats, greens and progressives, and all who oppose the, by now undeniable, drift into oligarchy and corporate fascism, and stand together for constitutional democracy, civil liberties, human rights and freedom, all other considerations will become merely abstract, and we will find ourselves living in a brave new world, in a very dark age.

 April 15, 2007

 “Their Libertarianism and Ours” – from: